 Do not get discouraged by plateaus.
 Ear training progress is not linear.
 You will have weeks where nothing seems to improve, followed by sudden breakthroughs.
 Trust the process and keep showing up.

 Developing relative pitch transforms how you experience music, both as a listener and a performer.
-If you want structured, game-based ear training exercises, Music Genius includes Pitch ID, an interactive game that challenges you to identify notes and intervals by ear in a format that makes daily practice genuinely engaging.
+If you want structured, game-based ear training exercises, Music Genius includes Pitch ID — an interactive game that drills note and interval recognition in a format that makes daily practice genuinely engaging.
+Pair with Music Intervals Guide and Ear Training for Beginners for a full curriculum.

 PRACTICE WHAT YOU LEARNED